SultanBhokal/Anime-List/README.md

 please note :

-react router or react location does not work properly on github . you might face error like 404 not found if you refresh the page
+react router or react location does not work properly on github if you host on github . you might face error like 404 not found if you refresh the page